Amer Fort / Amber Fort

 Travel Tips: Jaigarh Fort (1 km by walk), Srijagat Siromaniji Temple (500m), Panna Meena ka Kund (1 km) & Jama Masjid / Akbari Mosque - Amer (1 km) are sitauted near Amer Fort and can be visited together.

 The architecture of Amer Fort is influenced by both Hindu and Muslim styles.
-The fort was built using red sandstone and overlooks Maota Lake which is the main water source to the Palace.
+Among the famous tourist places in Jaipur, Amer Fort was built using red sandstone and overlooks Maota Lake which is the main water source to the Palace.
 The Palace is divided into four main sections each with separate entry gate and courtyard.
 Main entry is through the Suraj Pole (Sun Gate) which leads to Jaleb Chowk.
 This was the place where armies would hold victory parades with their war bounty on their return from battles.
 It faced east towards the rising sun, hence the name Sun Gate.
 An impressive stairway from Jaleb Chowk leads into the main palace grounds.
 Shila Devi Temple and Ganesh Pol are located here.

 The second courtyard houses the Diwan-i-Am or the Public Audience Hall.
 Built with a double row of columns, the Diwan-i-Am is a raised platform with 27 colonnades, each of which is mounted with an elephant-shaped capital, with galleries above it.
 This was the place where the general public assembled to meet the King and address their grievances.